 The English education system is well-known for its high quality and standards.
-In general, the English education system has five stages: early years, primary years, secondary education, Further Education (FE) and Higher Education (HE).
+In general, the English education system has five stages: early years, primary years, secondary education, further education (FE) and higher education (HE).

-Children currently enter the education system at the age of three (pre-school/early years).
+Children currently enter the education system at the age of three (pre-school/early years) and mandatory education starts at the age of five.
 Education is free in England for citizens between the ages of 3 and 18.
 Entry admissions for primary and secondary schools are based on living in the school's catchment area (normally measured by how close you live to the school).
 In England, young people can leave school on the last Friday in June if you will be 16 by the end of the summer holidays.
 Young people must then do one of the following until they are 18: